hxlnt/nobadmemories.com/src/render/posts/todays-book-make-your-own-pcbs-with-eagle.html.md

 keyimg: "/img/pcbs.jpg"
 ---

-Just in from Amazon: *Make Your Own PCBs with EAGLE* by Simon Monk.
+Just in from Amazon is *Make Your Own PCBs with EAGLE* by Simon Monk.

 ![Make Your Own PCBs with EAGLE](/img/pcbs.jpg)